Mission & Vision

-The Campus Christian Center develops and organizes programs and ministries to help the students, faculty, and staff of Berea College fulfill the historic purpose of the College, “to promote the cause of Christ,” through a liberal-arts collegiate education, which Berea College affirms and elaborates in its mission-statement: The Great Commitments of Berea College.
-The College has formulated four pairs of learning goals, by which it seeks to fulfill its academic mission, in the strategic plan that it adopted in 1996: Being and Becoming: Berea College in the 21st Century.
+The Campus Christian Center (CCC) develops and organizes programs and ministries to help the students, faculty and staff of Berea College fulfill the historic purpose of the College.
+That purpose, “to promote the cause of Christ,” is elaborated on in its mission-statement: The Great Commitments of Berea College.

-In 2002, the College adopted a statement entitled The Christian Identity of Berea College, in which the College specifies its understanding of the Christian heritage that shaped the school’s historic purpose and informs the school’s contemporary mission.
-This statement on the College’s Christian identity provides the criteria by which the Campus Christian Center officially defines its identity as Christian, measures the Christian character of its programs and ministries on campus, and interprets the meaning of the College’s historic purpose of promoting “the cause of Christ.”
-In this respect, the Campus Christian Center orients its programs around an interpretation of “the cause of Christ” that emerges from the heart of the Christian Gospel, as understood by the founder of the College, John G. Fee: the twofold divine claim on humans to love God with their entire selves and to love their neighbors as themselves (Matthew 22:37-40).
+In 2002, the College adopted a statement entitled The Christian Identity of Berea College, in which the College specified its understanding of the Christian heritage that shaped the school’s historic purpose and informs the school’s contemporary mission.
+This statement on the College’s Christian identity provides the criteria by which the Center officially defines its identity as Christian, measures the Christian character of its programs and ministries on campus and interprets the meaning of the College’s historic purpose of promoting “the cause of Christ.”
+In this respect, the CCC orients its programs around an interpretation of “the cause of Christ” that emerges from the heart of the Christian Gospel, as understood by the founder of the College, John G. Fee: the two-fold divine claim on humans to love God with their entire selves and to love their neighbors as themselves (Matthew 22:37-40).

 On the basis of findings from a departmental self-study in 2000, in an effort to envision the various dimensions of its mission and to develop strategies by which to implement that vision, the Campus Christian Center proposed a vision-statement, entitled A Collaborative Vision for the Campus Christian Center in the 21st Century, which the College approved and the Center adopted in the fall semester of 2001.
 This statement contains several goals that elaborate the major dimensions of the department’s broader mission, the key features of which the following points summarize:

-- Develop and nurture an ecumenical Christian atmosphere
+- Develop and nurture an ecumenical Christian atmosphere; and

-In this collaborative vision of its mission, the Campus Christian Center functions as a catalyst in the work of Berea College, leading the College to envision, articulate, and actualize its institutional commitment to promote the school’s distinctive interpretation of the cause of Christ.
-In terms of this function, although having a central office adjacent to Danforth Chapel in the Draper Building, the Campus Christian Center primarily identifies itself with program more than place.
-The Center intentionally collaborates with numerous other departments, centers, and student organizations on campus, building bridges through partnerships in programming, activities, and projects, to develop a vital network of interdependent programs and interests on the campus.
-The Center works to engender a pattern of labor, learning, and service that addresses the needs of all persons in the Berea College community: those who come from many different Christian communities, those who have commitments to other religious traditions or communities, and those who do not express commitments to any religious community or tradition.
+In this collaborative vision of its mission, the Center functions as a catalyst in the work of Berea College, leading the College to envision, articulate and actualize its institutional commitment to promote the school’s distinctive interpretation of the cause of Christ.
+In terms of this function, although having a central office adjacent to Danforth Chapel in the Draper Building, the CCC primarily identifies itself with program more than place.
+The Center intentionally collaborates with numerous other departments, centers and student organizations on campus.
+The Center works to engender a pattern of labor, learning and service that addresses the needs of all persons in the Berea College community: those who come from many different Christian communities, those who have commitments to other religious traditions or communities and those who do not express commitments to any religious community or tradition.